 The museum features displays relating to early marine operations, social and governmental activities, pioneer families, Native American history, churches, schools, business and life in the early years of the DeTour area.

-A museum on the early settlers of Drummond Island, Native American history, Fort Drummond history and lumbering.
-There are some genealogy resources but very limited.
+A museum with exhibits on the early settlers of Drummond Island, Native American history, Fort Drummond history and lumbering.
+Genealogy resources are limited.

 LAKE SUPERIOR STATE UNIVERSITY